 - Work Experience

 This company helps other businesses to manage their information.
-My main duties are:
+My main duties were:

 - Develop and adapt solutions to be used to help businesses manage their information.

 - Research and develop new technologies for information management, as well as other topics such as machine learning and computer vision.

 This company provides on-line financial risk management services.
 My main duties were:

 at RiskAmerica Santiago, Chile - March 2011 – June 2012

 - Design a new version of the entire system from scratch using several open source software solutions.